djx314/ugeneric-compare/README.md

 ```scala
 sbt>slickRaw
 ```
-and write the await time to txt.
+and write the waste time to txt.

 Run
 ```scala
 sbt>slickCompare
 ```
-and write the await time to txt.
+and write the waste time to txt.

 Then get the slick module test result:
 ```scala